 Incarnation vs Indwelling

-By definition, the incarnated body of an entity (a God) is not a joint cohabitation arrangement with any other spirit sharing that same body (i.e., God’s spirit & man’s spirit in one body).
+By definition, the incarnated body of any entity is NOT a joint cohabitation arrangement with any other spirit sharing that same body (i.e., God’s spirit & man’s spirit in one body).
 Two spirits sharing the same body would describe a man that is possessed.
-An incarnated entity (a god) has sole ownership; this is the entity’s body alone, although it may appear in “human form” (as some angels did with Lot, Abraham, at the tomb of Jesus) they were NOT HUMAN and never became humans, just “appeared as” humans.
+An incarnated entity (god, angel, demon, devil, alien, etc..) has sole ownership; this is the entity’s body alone, although it may appear in “human form” (as some angels did with Lot, Abraham, at the tomb of Jesus) they were NOT HUMAN and never became humans, just “appeared as” humans.

 The church has failed to address the “indwelling” of God’s Spirit in Jesus (that is Jesus being “indwelt” with, as in having the Spirit of God “dwell in you”; Jesus being possessed with or “filled with” God’s Spirit):